annaghi/move-demos/README.md

 # Demos for Move.elm

-There are three projects for demostrating `Move.elm` capabilities:
+There are three projects for demonstrating `Move.elm` capabilities:

 -   `Single.elm` for reordering a list
 -   `Multiple.elm` for moving items between lists.
 The lists can have different types.